• Skip to primary navigation

 Dump dough and shape into loaves.

-• Place each loaf on a french bread pan seam side down if you have one or a baking sheet lightly sprayed with non-stick cooking spray.
+• Place each loaf on a French bread pan seam side down if you have one or a baking sheet lightly sprayed with non-stick cooking spray.

 • Cover to let rise until doubled.